gongminmin/Dilithium/README.md

 For more information, see the [DXIL.rst](https://github.com/Microsoft/DirectXShaderCompiler/blob/master/docs/DXIL.rst).

 ### What is SPIR-V
-SPIR-V is also a binary intermediate language for GPU shaders in OpenGL and OpenGLES ecosystem.
-It's part of OpenCL 2.1 core as well as Vulkan core
+SPIR-V is also a binary intermediate language, for GPU shaders in OpenGL and OpenGLES ecosystem.
+It's part of OpenCL 2.1 core as well as Vulkan core.

 For more information, see the [SPIR-V spec](https://www.khronos.org/registry/spir-v/specs/1.0/SPIRV.html).